Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ## Set linkage fields

-Linkage fields allow Campaign to connect fields from separate databases and create a more developed and personalized messaging experience.
-After invoking the `setLinkageFields` API, template-based messages that contain PII-based profile personalization are downloaded.
-To retrieve these personalized messages, the linkage fields are stored as a base64-encoded JSON string in memory and sent in a custom HTTP header, `X-InApp-Auth`, in all future Campaign rules download requests until `resetLinkageFields` is invoked.
-The linkage fields are cleared when the app is gracefully closed, crashes, or when the privacy status is changed to opt out.
+This API sets the Campaign linkage fields (CRM IDs) in the mobile SDK that are used to download personalized messages from Campaign.
+The set linkage fields are stored as a base64 encoded JSON string in memory, and they are sent in a custom HTTP header `X-InApp-Auth` in all future Campaign rules download requests until `resetLinkageFields` is invoked.
+These in-memory variables are also lost in the wake of an Application crash event or upon graceful Application termination or when the privacy status is updated to OPT_OUT.
 For more information, see [Preparing and sending an In-App message](https://helpx.adobe.com/campaign/standard/channels/using/preparing-and-sending-an-in-app-message.html).

 {% tabs %}
 {% tab title="Android" %}